ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 ------

 **AWS EC2**
-	root device for an instance launched from the AMI is an instance store volume created from a template stored in Amazon S3.
+	\- root device for an instance launched from the AMI is an instance store volume created from a template stored in Amazon S3.
 The data on instance store volumes persist only during the life of the instance which means that if the instance is terminated, the data will be automatically deleted.
-	Instance metadata is data about your EC2 instance that you can use to configure or manage the running instance.
+	\- Instance metadata is data about your EC2 instance that you can use to configure or manage the running instance.
-	To view the private IPv4 address, public IPv4 address, and all other categories of instance metadata from within a running instance, use the http://169.254.169.254/latest/meta-data/ URL
+	\- To view the private IPv4 address, public IPv4 address, and all other categories of instance metadata from within a running instance, use the http://169.254.169.254/latest/meta-data/ URL
+	\- ==data transferred between Amazon EC2, Amazon RDS, Amazon Redshift, Amazon ElastiCache instances, and ENI in the same AZ is free.== Instead of using the public network to transfer the data, ==you can use the private network to reduce the overall data transfer costs==.

 **When EC2 instance is stopped and started**
 	The underlying host for the instance is possibly changed.